SiddharthaShukla8/Fintech/README.md

 <img src="./assets/images/Fintech Mobile App.png" alt="Fintech Mobile App Preview" width="600" />

-This is a preview of the Fintech application interface, showcasing key screens such as the dashboard, transaction view, and authentication flow.
+This is a demo preview of the Fintech application interface.

 ## Features